detmir/recycli/README.md

 }
 ```

 And add two view classes `HeaderItemView` and `UserItemView` that extends any `View` or `ViewGroup` container.
 Annotate those classes with `@RecyclerItemView` annotation.
-Also add method with `RecyclerItem` state as parameter and annotate it with `@RecyclerItemStateBinder`.
+Also add method with recycler item state as parameter and annotate it with `@RecyclerItemStateBinder`.

 ```java
 @RecyclerItemView